Dylon-Alkerton/Alkerton_Assignment_3/README.md

 I know you tried to make this assignment as easy as possible for us which was awesome of you.

-As you know by now Im not the greatest coder, I have no plans on ever touching code again once I finish this program, I was want to be a web designer/UX designer.
+As you know by now Im not the greatest coder, I have no plans on ever touching code again once I finish this program,

+I just want to be a web designer/UX designer.
+I really did try on your assignment but I wasnt able to get very far

+using jade and sass.
+So I went ahead and did it in html and css which I know you didnt want but this was the only way

+for me to get more then a single page.